esplito/coding-notes/css-for-js.dev/module-2-rendering-logic-2.md

 ℹ️ The [centering trick](#centering-trick) that we mentioned previously, still works when using `postion: fixed`.

 ### Incompatibility with certain CSS properties
-⚠️ If any ancestor to our "fixed" element has the `transform` property defined, `position: fixed` will not work. ⚠️
+⚠️ If any ancestor to our "fixed" element has the `transform` , `will-change` or `filter` property defined, `position: fixed` will not work. ⚠️

 > By applying a transform to `.container`, it becomes the containing block for this fixed-position child.
 As a result, it functions like an absolutely-positioned child. - Josh